ngeiswei/rpi-navit-gps/README.md

 #### Build Navit

-Do not use the latest revision from the git repository, as it might be broken.
-Instead, fetch the latest release (0.5.6 as of April 2024)
+Do not use the latest revision from the git repository, it might be broken.
+Instead, fetch the latest release, 0.5.6 as of April 2024

 ```
 wget https://github.com/navit-gps/navit/archive/refs/tags/v0.5.6.tar.gz